offle-assistant/offle-assistant/README.md

 ### I need to fix the formatting stuff (COMPLETED)
 Right now, I think there's still some formatting stuff tied into the individual personas and there shouldn't be.
 Maybe the formatting options for individual personas should be removed for now.
 Formatting stuff is only global

-### Create message history
-I want at least a log of conversations per-persona.
-One file per conversation.

 ### Simplified RAG functionality
 Create simplified RAG system. supply yaml file with a directory where the RAG docs live.
 If there is a RAG index file in the root of this directory,